jax-ml/jax/docs/tutorials/jaxpr.md

 print(make_jaxpr(func7)(5.))
 ```

 In this case, the boolean predicate is converted to an integer index (0 or 1), and `branches` are jaxprs that correspond to the false and true branch functionals, in that order.
-Again, each functional takes one input variable, corresponding to `xfalse` and `xtrue` respectively.
+Again, each function takes one input variable, corresponding to `xfalse` and `xtrue` respectively.

 The following example shows a more complicated situation when the input to the branch functionals is a tuple, and the `false` branch functional contains a constant `jnp.ones(1)` that is hoisted as a `constvar`.